Spoof! (There It Is): Episode

+On the main stage, RuPaul welcomes fellow judges Visage and Ross Mathews, as well as guest judges Jessica Alba and Piane.
+RuPaul shares the runway category ("Green"), then the fashion show commences.
+After the contestants present their looks, the contestants and judges watch the three music videos.
+The judges deliver their critiques, deliberate, then share the results with the group.
 Jaidynn Diore Fierce, Katya, and Kennedy Davenport receive positive critiques, and Kennedy Davenport wins the challenge.
 Kandy Ho, Pearl, and Trixie Mattel receive negative critiques, and Kandy Ho is deemed safe.
-Pearl and Trixie Mattel place in the bottom and face off in a lip-sync to "Dreaming" by Blondie.
-Trixie Mattel is eliminated from the competition.
+Pearl and Trixie Mattel place in the bottom and face off in a lip-sync contest to "Dreaming" (1979) by Blondie.
+Pearl wins the lip-sync and Trixie Mattel is eliminated from the competition.